 |Determine if MATLAB Runtime was started with instance of Java Virtual Machine (JVM)

 - Create a C Shared Library with MATLAB Code

 Learn how to create a C shared library.

-Use MATLAB Compiler SDK API functions for C/C++ to assimilate shared libraries in driver code.
+Use MATLAB Compiler SDK shared library functions in C and C++ code.